View Maxime LaValley's Obituary on theoaklandpress.com and share memories

 |

 LAVALLEY, MAXIME (MAX) HOWARD, of Waterford, passed away Wednesday, January 15, 2020, at 89 years of age.
 Loving companion of Kim Harper; loving father of Gayl (Steve) Hill, Carol (Jim) Demis, Mark (Chris) LaValley and the late Denise LaValley; dear brother of Ethel (Joe) Strzelecki, Paul LaValley, the late Tom (Shirley) LaValley and the late Doris LaValley; proud grandfather of 12; great grandfather of 17.
 Arrangements entrusted to Coats Funeral Home – Waterford.
-Memorial donations may be made to the Rails to Trails Conservancy.
+Memorial donations may be made to the Friends of the Pere Marquette Trail.
 To post a condolence, visit:

 Published in The Oakland Press on Jan.
 19, 2020